manuleo/mADAm-2019/README.md

 # Milestones up to milestone 3
 Methodology: A proposal will be made how food could be redistributed from Europe to Africa, not countrywise.
 Even though a country might overall be in a surplus, it could potentially lack some macronutrient (making up for it with more of another one).
 As we are not only interested in supplying the necessary calories but also providing a healhty diet, the analysis will be continued with into the three macronutrients (Carbs, Proteins and Fat).
 Due to calories not being a tangible unit for most readers (especially when using orders of magnitude of Gigacalories), representative products for each macronutrient will be introduced to facilitate conveyance for a broader audience.

-#### Week 26/11-31/11:
+#### 31/11/2019:
-1. Split the nutrition supply into macronutrients and analyze respective surplus and deficit
+1. Split the nutrition supply into macronutrients (55% Charbohydrates, 25% proteins, 20% fat) and analyze respective surplus and deficit.
+The strategy we will adopt is similar as the one we have shown in the first two parts of our notebook.
+The division into macronutrients is needed as in reality we would have to actually feed people healthily and respecting natural demand of everyone's body.

-2. After obtaining such informations, we are able to choose which items are considered as "of interest" to represent the abstract notion of calories
+2. After obtaining such informations, we are able to choose which items are considered as "of interest" to represent the abstract notion of calories.
+The choice of this final products will be weighted on many factors among nutrient-density, availability in different European countries, etc. As above mentioned, we are committed to create a simple diet composed by few products that combined together will be able to meet African food demand while respecting the contraints we have from European availability of spare food.

-#### Week 2/12-7/12:
+#### 07/12/2019:
-3. We aggregate European and African countries and, by representing calories/macronutrients as food items, we decide how much of which food items Europe as a whole should provide to Africa
+3. We now move on aggregating European and African countries and, by representing calories/macronutrients as food items, we decide how much of which food items Europe, considered as a whole, should provide based on what Africa actually needs.

-4. After deciding these quantities, we'll find which countries should provide and receive which food items and in what quantities, based on their surplus and deficits, respectively
+4. After deciding these quantities, we'll find which countries should provide and receive which food items and in what quantities, based on their surplus and deficits, respectively.
+The goal here is to have a simple but effective way to communicate to the reader order of magnitudes on play in this problem.
+We will provide real examples on how just one country or a group of countries could sustain African calories' debt (if their population is comparable).
+In addition, it will be considered to compute in a more accurate way how european countries will have to contribute to fill up the demand.
+We still have to figure out an efficient model but the idea is to define a share of final products based on individual country's population.

-#### Week 9/12-14/12*:
+#### 20/12/2019*:
+In the last two weeks we will focus entirely on the creation of an effective datastory.

-5. Come up with visualization methods for these informations, in order to catch the attention of the user
+5. Come up with visualization methods for these informations, in order to catch the attention of the user.
+We have described carefully in the notebook different type of interactive plots we have in mind.
-#### Weeks from 16/12-25/12*:
-6. Develop a data story that presents the issue we want to solve, and propose our way to solve it

-During all the weeks starting now (26/11) we'll be finding ways to interactively and interestingly show the results we come up with.
+6. Propose to the reader the results of our model on two levels.
+The first one is aimed to catch the reader attention by showing him just few but interesting results coming from our first analysis on Africa and Europe over the years.
+In this part, we will use **heatmaps**, **heatmaps with time**, **short animation of different kinds**.
+As the data story goes on, they reader will gain more knowledge on African history of famine and European food wasting regime.
+As the second level comes in, our proposal will be